MATHS

 To develop your child’s fluency and mental maths skills, we are introducing KIRFs throughout school.
 KIRFS are a way of helping your child to learn by heart, key facts and information which they need to have instant recall of.

-Each half term, children will focus on a Key Instant Recall Fact (KIRF) to practise and learn at home for the half term.
-They will also be available on our school website under the maths section and each child will receive a copy to keep at home.
+Each half term, children focus on a KIRF to practise and learn at home for the half term.
+There are links to KIRFs for each year group on our school website, under the maths section and are included on the Google Classroom learning platform.
 The KIRFs include practical ideas to assist your child in grasping the key facts and contain helpful suggestions of ways in which you could make this learning interesting and relevant.
-They are not designed to be a time-consuming task and can be practised anywhere – in the car, walking to school, etc. Regular practice - little and often – helps children to retain these facts and keep their skills sharp.
-Throughout the half term, the KIRFs will also be practised in school and your child’s teacher will assess whether they have been retained.
+They are not designed to be a time-consuming task and can be practised anywhere – in the car, walking to school and so on.
+Regular practice - little and often – helps children to retain these facts and keep their skills sharp.

-Over their time at primary school, we believe that - if the KIRFs are developed fully - children will be more confident with number work, understand its relevance, and be able to access the curriculum much more easily.
-They will be able to apply what they have learnt to a wide range of problems that confront us regularly
+Over their time at Cheadle Primary School, we believe that children will be more confident with number work, understand its relevance, and be able to access the curriculum much more easily.
+Through the instant recall of mathematical facts, they will be able to apply what they have learnt to a wide range of problems.

 assessment